Competitive Coaching Staff

 Jorge Ardila Abarca

-Jorge's passion for swiming started at an early age in Peru, where he would learn that swimming would be part of his life.
+Jorge's passion for swimming started at an early age in Peru, where he would learn that swimming would be part of his life.

 Jorge went on to coach in the age group competitive program at Neptune Natation in Montreal for 2 years, where his experience and skills allowed him to lead successful groups.
 At Neptune, he took 19 athletes to the Regional Cup, 5 swimmers to Quebec Provincial Championships, and 2 swimmers to the Quebec Games in 2022.
 He was also responsible for the Masters program.

 Jorge is pursuing his passion for swimming as a coach working with children and teens, hoping to pass on his discipline and love for the sport to others through hard work, excellence and fun.
-Now as Head Age Group Coach at Lakeshore, he is excited to face a new challenge, and inspire swimmers to do their best and achieve their goals.
+Now as Senior Development Lead and Senior/Regional Group Coach at Lakeshore, he is excited to face a new challenge, and inspire swimmers to do their best and achieve their goals.

 Blue Group Coach, Pre-Competitive Coach